Koredotcom/docs/docs/xo/contactcenter/campaigns/campaign-management/voice-campaigns.md

     !!!
 Note

-        * You can toggle on Answering Machine Detection if you want the system to determine whether the outbound call was received by an answering machine.
+        * You can turn on Answering Machine Detection toggle if you want the system to determine whether the outbound call was received by an answering machine.

         * Using the agentless dialer, you can configure the [Automation Node](../../../flows/node-types/automation.md) making this dialer a differentiator from our competitors.